moliver28/research-handbook/content/job-families/marketing/marketing-operations-manager.md

 - Assist in measuring and investigating the different tools.
 - Assist key business partners in measuring the effectiveness of marketing campaigns and marketing automation programs.
+- Execute project plans, coordinate work streams and dependencies, track and communicate progress, and identify obstacles and ensure they are addressed.

 #### Requirements

 All of the above requirements and:

 - Two plus years of experience in Marketing Operations or related role.
 - Bachelor's degree.
 Is your college degree in French foreign politics with a minor in interpretive dance but you've been selling and marketing products since you were 12!
 We understand that your degree isn't the only thing that prepares you as a potential job candidate.
-- Experience with modern marketing and sales development solutions such as Salesforce, LeanData, Bizible, ZoomInfo, RingLead, and Marketo.
+- Experience with modern marketing and sales development solutions such as Marketo, Traction, Bizible, ZoomInfo, Qualified, Salesforce, and similar tools.
-- Outreach experience is required.
-- You are obsessed with making customers happy.
-You know that the slightest trouble in getting started with a product can ruin customer happiness.
-- Be ready to learn how to use GitLab and Git.

 ### Senior Marketing Operations Manager